rust-basel/fullstack-rust-workshop/src/01-intro.md

 The fullstack workshop will be a guided workshop, where we will implement the things together.
 If you do not want to copy all this boilerplate code, you can have a look at the finished repo [https://github.com/rust-basel/axum-dioxus-shopping-list](https://github.com/rust-basel/axum-dioxus-shopping-list).

+If you need specifically the solution for a chapter, you can have a look at the [solutions](https://github.com/rust-basel/workshop-2) repository.
+It is structured after the chapters in this book.

+If you see any issues - or errors in this book, or the solutions we are very happy for pull requests to fix these.

 ## Architecture

 We strive for a simple architecture with a frontend, backend and a database.
 For simplicity reasons, we implement a simple in memory database.